spotlightpa/poor-richard/content/news/2021-12-08-SPLCONMAP.md

 <i>This article is part of a yearlong reporting project focused on redistricting and gerrymandering in Pennsylvania.
 It is made possible by the support of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> members and </i><a href="https://votebeat.org/"><i>Votebeat</i></a><i>, a project focused on election integrity and voting access.</i>

-HARRISBURG — A key state House committee has released its preliminary congressional map, but it wasn’t drafted by lawmakers, marking a major step forward in the redistricting process.
+HARRISBURG — A key state House committee has released its preliminary congressional map, marking a major step forward in the redistricting process.

-Rep. Seth Grove (R., York) said the House State Government Committee selected a map drawn by Lehigh County resident Amanda Holt.
-Holt became a well-known redistricting activist a decade ago and was a <a href="https://www.pubintlaw.org/cases-and-projects/pennsylvania-legislative-reapportionment-commissions/">plaintiff in a successful case</a> against previous state House and Senate maps.
+Rep. Seth Grove (R., York) said the House State Government Committee selected a map drawn by former Lehigh County Republican Commissioner Amanda Holt from among 19 citizen submissions.
+Holt became a well-known redistricting activist a decade ago and was a plaintiff in a successful case against previous state House and Senate maps.

 Grove said his panel will hold an informational hearing Thursday and a voting meeting on Monday.